 1. Thread the needle

 Starting with mobility is a an essential tool to help you gain range of motion of your back.
 When I treat lower back pain I almost always start with mobility exercises to loosen things up and prime your body to move.
+If you're having trouble getting started, you might want to try these low back stretches you can do in bed.
+Start with completing 10 thread the needles on each side.

 Start on your hands and knees then reach underneath your body trying to extend your shoulder so you feel a pull in your upper back.
 Make sure you reach underneath the other arm while keeping the arm fairly straight.
 This will allow you to improve stiffness in your upper and lower back.
 A tip is to breathe out so you can release all the air in your lungs.
 This will allow you get achieve more range of motion from your thoracic spine.